 Completion Requirements

 The certificate will require 12 semester credit hours with a grade of "B" or better.
-NSG 604 Information Technology in Nursing Administration and Education 3 NSG 632 Human Resource Management for the Nurse Administrator 3 NSG 616 Leadership & Financial Management Strategies 3 NSG 644 Nursing Administration Internship 3

 Course substitutions may be possible at the discretion of the Division Chair based on prior graduate courses completed and/ or experiential learning credit.